MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 az [command-group [command]] -h
 ```

-For example, to see what commands and subgroups are available for VMs, use
+For example, to see what commands and subgroups are available for VMs, use:

 ```azurecli
 az vm -h
 ```

-To get help with the command to create a VM, use
+To get help with the command to create a VM, use:

 ```azurecli
 az vm create -h